canopy-js/canopy-js/README.md

 Text in square brackets defines a directory path, and text after a `*` character represents a new file, which will be named after the given topic key.

-This bulk file would represent the existence of a directory `topics/Category_A` that contained two files, `topics/Category_A/Topic_1.expl` and `topics/Category_A/Topic_2.expl`, and a second directory `topics/Category_A/Category_B` that contained the file `topics/Category_A/Category_B/Category_B.expl`.
-(If you create notes in bulk mode that don't belong to any particular file, it will create a "category notes" file named after the enclosing folder.)
+The bulk file shown above would represent the existence of a directory `topics/Category_A` that contained two files, `topics/Category_A/Topic_1.expl` and `topics/Category_A/Topic_2.expl`, and a second directory `topics/Category_A/Category_B` that contained the file `topics/Category_A/Category_B/Category_B.expl`.
+(If you create notes in bulk mode that don't belong to any particular file, they will be added to a "category notes" file named after the enclosing folder.
+Files that contain only notes have no topic and are ignored by the parser.)

 For example:

 ![Bulk mode](./readme/bulk.gif)

 You can run `canopy bulk` to start a bulk session in your default editor.
-If you want to use a visual editor like Sublime Text, you can run `CANOPY_EDITOR='subl -w' canopy bulk` to temporarily set your editor, or, you can add `export CANOPY_EDITOR='subl -w'` eg to your shell config file.
+If you want to use a visual editor like Sublime Text, you can run `CANOPY_EDITOR='subl -w' canopy bulk` to temporarily set your editor, or, you can add `export CANOPY_EDITOR='subl -w'` to your shell config file.
 (In the absence of a `CANOPY_EDITOR` environment variable, Canopy will check for `VISUAL` and then `EDITOR`.)
-When you close the editor, your bulk file will be "processed," updating the file system to reflect the changes you made to the file.
+When you close the editor, your bulk file will be "processed," updating the topic files of the `topics` directory to reflect the changes you made in the bulk file.

 If you want to create a bulk file and edit it at your leisure, processing it at a later point, you can run `canopy bulk --start` to begin, and then `canopy bulk --finish` to process.